Where should you turn if you are sick or injured and cannot work in Illinois?

 Apply for Income Benefits

-You can apply for short-term disability income benefits in Illinois by filing a claim with the issuing insurance company or governing agency – if you have coverage already in force.
+You can apply for short-term disability income benefits in Illinois by filing a claim with the issuing insurance company or governing agency if you already have coverage in force.

 State Employees